wristtattoo/jekyll-klise/13daysoffigma.md

 title: 13 Days of Figma
 permalink: /13daysoffigma/
 layout: 13dofpage
-excerpt: 13 Days of Figma - Visual examples of User Centered Design based on Links of The Week articles by Terry Wells MA Design
+excerpt: 13 Days of Figma - Visual examples of User Centered Design insipred by Links of The Week articles
 comments: false
 tags: figma 13 days 13DOF
 ---
+### Day 9 - How to Write any Error Message
+Figma Prototype: <a href="/13-days-of-figma-day-9-how-to-write-any-error-message/" title="Day 9 - How to Write any Error Message" alt="Day 9 - How to Write any Error Message">Day 9 - How to Write any Error Message</a>

+> Joined by some physical connection, law of element connectedness comes into play here.
+Design can exploit the grouping laws, such as element connectedness, to influence our perception of physical or graphical objects.
+This is particularly important when presenting users with large numbers of items at once.

+Inspired by [Issue 118](/issue-118-17-august-2018-dashboard-design-don-norman-errors/){:title="Issue 118"}{:alt="Issue 118"} - [Content design: How to write any error message
+](https://medium.com/deliveroo-design/how-to-write-any-error-message-7a3348cce594){:title="Content design: How to write any error message"}{:alt="Content design: How to write any error message"}{:target="_blank"}

+---

+<br><br>

 ### Day 8 - Designing for Human Memory
 Figma Prototype: <a href="/13-days-of-figma-day-8-designing-for-human-memory/" title="Day 8 - Designing for Human Memory" alt="Day 8 - Designing for Human Memory">Day 8 - Designing for Human Memory</a>